qiskit-community/fulqrum/README.md

 This is very much a work in progress, and not suitable for human or animal consumption.

+> [!WARNING]
+> This package more or less requires OpenMP 3.0+ to be useful at the scales where matrix-free matters.

 ## Building files locally

+> [!IMPORTANT]
+> For some reason clang gives markedly better performance than gcc.
+Vendor specific compilers also give added performance, if available.

 In order to run the unittests locally, it is necessary to build the Cython files inplace:

 ```bash
 python setup.py build_ext --inplace --openmp
 ```
-where you can add any number of additional env flags such as `FULQRUM_OPENMP=1`.
+you can add also use env flags such as `FULQRUM_OPENMP=1` (in place of `--openmp`) or `FULQRUM_ARCH=znver4` (or whatever you arch is) if you like.

-> [!IMPORTANT]
-> For some reason clang gives markedly better performance than gcc.
-Vendor specific compilers also give added performance, if available.

 ## Installing